yihuai-gao/arx5-sdk/README.md

 ## Spacemouse setup (for Cartesian control)
 All the configurations are tested using 3Dconnexion spacemouse.
+You can skip this step and use keyboard to test Cartesian control.
 ```sh
 sudo apt install libspnav-dev spacenavd
 sudo systemctl enable spacenavd.service